 Limited virtual care

-24/7 access to a doctor with a Spectrum Health On-Demand Video Visit.
+24/7 access to a provider with a Spectrum Health On-Demand virtual urgent care.

 Preventive care includes specific health care services that help you avoid potential health problems or find them early when they are most treatable, before you feel sick or have symptoms.
 Examples of preventive care include flu shots, physical exams, lab tests and some prescriptions.
 See our Preventive Health Care Guidelines for a list of covered preventive services.